top of page

 How can I find a qualified foot specialist in Canada?

-To find a qualified foot specialist in Canada, you can ask for referrals from your primary care physician, check with your provincial healthcare authority, or search online for podiatrists or orthopedic specialists in your area.
+To find a qualified foot specialist in Canada, I can ask for referrals from my primary care physician, check with my provincial healthcare authority, or search online for podiatrists or orthopedic specialists in my area.

 Are there any Canadian resources available for foot care?